circuitnederland/registrationform/cyclos_configuration/DEPLOYMENT.md

 2. Change the existing 'K.v.K. nummer' profile field:
 - Pattern: 00000000

+3. Change the existing 'IBAN' profile field:
+- Min / max length: remove the minimum of 18 characters.
+It is no longer needed now we have a validation script and would refuse Belgian ibans without spaces.
+- Validation script: check IBAN

 ## Deployment Tasks for next release
 1. Enable the scheduled tasks for the eMandates: